 How Strong is the Department of your Major?

 The first factor that you need to consider is the academic strength of the department offering your desired major.
-Each of the four universities has different academic reputations in different majors.
+Each of the six local universities have different academic reputations in different majors.
 SMU has a particular focus on business in a general sense and many students, even those taking non-business majors, share some of the basic business acumen.

-In terms of strength of majors, NTU boasts the strongest communication studies program in Singapore based on 2014 QS world subject ranking.
+In terms of strength of majors, NUS boasts the strongest communication studies program in Singapore based on 2017’s QS world subject ranking.
 NUS, as one of the leading universities in Asia, has a more balanced academic environment.
 Many of its engineering programs are ranked among the top 10 in the world whereas its IT, humanities and finance courses are also highly looked upon.

-SUTD, the rising star dedicated to the fusion of technology and designs, may be a perfect fit for students with an inclination for applying arts, designs, technology and engineering to make a better world.
+SUTD, the rising star dedicated to the fusion of technology and design, may be a perfect fit for students with an inclination for applying arts, designs, technology and engineering to make “a better world by design”.
+They have also been noted to appreciate students with passion.

 Having discussed the academic strengths of respective universities, it is worth emphasizing that such strengths are not absolute.
 So what else do we need to bear in mind?